Skip to content

 Admissions

-You must meet the following requirements for automatic admission into the Master of Science in Criminal Justice online program.
+You must meet the following requirements for automatic admission into the online criminal justice graduate program.

 • Bachelor's degree